CGJennings/se3docs/docs/dm-special-urls.md

 ### Resources and the open project

 If you refer to a resource that is not found in any of the real `resources` folders in the loaded plug-ins, the `ResourceKit` will search the open project before giving up.
 To do this it checks each task folder with a `resources` subfolder for a suitable match.
-If it finds one, this is returned as missing resource.
+If it finds one, this is returned as the missing resource.

 This is helpful when developing plug-ins: you can, for example, run a plug-in script and it will load image resources for the script directly out of your plug-in task folder.
 Image resources that are discovered this way aren't cached, so if you replace one the new version will be used on the next run of the script.